rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 </body></html>
 ```

-If one of the two checks is not successful more than 3 times x the advent_time (configured 1 second ), track_script of the vrrp fails and the keepalived considers that the service of this node failed and switchs the virtual_address to the other master.
+If one of the two checks is not successful more than 3 times the advert_interval (configured to 1 second), the track_script of the vrrp fails and keepalived considers that the service on this node has failed and switches the virtual_address to another master.

 ```bash
 [root@vmware-nwjr2-master-0 ~]# cat /etc/keepalived/keepalived.conf | egrep -A16 "vrrp_instance vmware_API" | grep -A2 virtual_ipaddress